 By the mid-1930s, Lucky Strike had some competition.
 A new advertising campaign for Philip Morris referred to research conducted by physicians.
 One ad claimed that after prescribing Philip Morris brand cigarettes to patients with irritated throats, “every case of irritation cleared completely or definitely improved.”
 This series of advertisements, along with others referring to “proof” of superiority, made Philip Morris a major cigarette brand for the first time in its history.

-One of the most famous of the campaigns of this era was the “More Doctors” campaign for RJ Reynolds Tobacco Company’s Camels brand cigarettes.
+One of the most famous campaigns of this era was the “More Doctors” campaign for RJ Reynolds Tobacco Company’s Camels brand cigarettes.
 These ads, which appeared in magazines from Time to Ladies’ Home Journal, claimed that according to a nationwide survey, “More doctors smoke Camels than any other cigarette!”
-These ads pictured doctors in labs, sitting back at their desk or speaking with patients.
+These ads pictured doctors in labs, sitting back at their desks or speaking with patients.

 In the late 1940s and early 1950s, a transition began to appear in these ads.
 Advertisements for Camels began to incorporate a ‘try it for yourself’ approach.
 Although the ads still pictured physicians proclaiming cigarettes to be less irritating, they also now encouraged consumers to test the cigarettes themselves: “The test was really fun!
 Every Camel tasted so good!
 And I didn’t need my doctor’s report to know Camels are mild!”.